gdidetroit/git-GDI/slides/collaborating-with-a-team.md

 ##  Teamwork makes the dream work

-As mentioned before, one of the biggest benefits to using git and github is that it totally streamlines working with a team.
+As mentioned before, one of the biggest benefits to using Git and GitHub is that it totally streamlines working with a team.

 Let's see how!